IxBahy/Frontend-notes/JavaScript/scope & closure.md

 Let’s try to simplify it A lexical environment is a data structure consists of two main components: the environment record and a reference to the outer (parent) lexical environment

-so back to our scope chain examople and we will try to explain the lexical environments in it
+so back to our scope chain example and we will try to explain the lexical environments in it

 ```js
 let a = 7;